NamHoaiNguyen/LSM-KV-Storage/README.md

+# Log Structured Merge Tree Key-Value Storage

-`LSM_KV Storage` is a educational project to implement a simple key-value database from scratch, using Log Structured Merge tree(LSM) as the storage engine.
+`LSM_KV_Storage` is a educational project to implement a simple key-value database from scratch, using Log Structured Merge tree(LSM) as the storage engine.
 The project is inspired by [leveldb](https://github.com/google/leveldb) and [rockdb](https://github.com/facebook/rocksdb).

-# Build Configuration
+## Build Configuration

 The project uses xmake as the build system.
 Below is the xmake configuration for building the project and running tests: